 Involves management or special project assignments related to the student's career interests or academic field.
 Prerequisite: Students should have completed two non-credit 50+ hour practicum experiences and a minimum of 48 credits.
-6 - 12 Cr science-related field.
-A formal approval process is followed in which students meet with the faculty advisor with expertise in the area of interest and specify individual learning outcomes for the experience.
-This approval process precedes registration.
-A student will be required to complete 40 hours of supervised work for each credit earned.
-A summative report addressing how the student met the learning outcomes is expected at the end of the experience.
-3 - 9 Cr
+6 - 12 Cr

 COE 305 Internship in Science